 This course addresses the effective management of information resources to improve the productivity and quality of managerial decision-making.
 Modern information system technologies applied in the business and strategic information systems in the global environment are introduced and analyzed.
 Other topics include data file structure and organization, computer systems configuration and management of information.

-Pre-requisites: ISYS 210, ENGL 203.
+Pre-requisite: ISYS 210.
+Co-requisite: ENGL 203.